Thysbelon/gba-mus-ripper/README.md

 Improve the detection of sappy engine by adding the 2nd definition for recompiled libraries (fixes MMBN6, Mother 3, etc)

 v3.4 September 2020
 The C/C++ code files for the previous version were found on jpmac26's Github account and recompiled to make updated .exe files.
-The instructions for working with "gba-mus-ripper.exe" have been made clearer, including instructions for adding Command Prompt into any folder on Windows.
+The instructions for working with `gba-mus-ripper.exe` have been made clearer, including instructions for adding Command Prompt into any folder on Windows.
 Several small bugs have also been fixed.